ucan-wg/awake/README.md

 | Requestor | The agent opening the session                        |
 | Responder | The agent being contacted by the Requestor           |
 | Attacker  | An attacker attempting to gain access to the channel |

+## 1.3 Encryption

+Encryption is core to securing a secure tunnel on a public channel.
+Key material and secrets created for AWAKE MUST be considered ephemeral and MUST NOT be reused between sessions.

+At a high-level, AWAKE uses a NIST P-256 [Elliptic Curve Diffie-Hellman](https://en.wikipedia.org/wiki/Elliptic-curve_Diffie%E2%80%93Hellman) (ECDH) [Double Ratchet](https://signal.org/docs/specifications/doubleratchet/)

+### 1.3.1 Asymmetric Keys

+#### 1.3.1.1 Signatures

+UCAN MUST be used as the signature envelope for AWAKE.
+Any UCAN-compatible asymmetric key MAY be used for signatures, including RSA, Ed25519, P-256, and so on.

+#### 1.3.1.2 Double Ratchet

+AWAKE's message-level encryption uses an [ECDH](https://en.wikipedia.org/wiki/Elliptic-curve_Diffie%E2%80%93Hellman) [Double Ratchet](https://signal.org/docs/specifications/doubleratchet/) based on the [NIST P-256 elliptic curve](https://neuromancer.sk/std/nist/P-256) curve (AKA `secp256r1`).
+Nonextractable P-256 keys SHOULD be used where available (e.g. via the [WebCrypto API](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/generateKey)).

+### 1.3.2 Symmetric Keys

+All symmetric in AWAKE MUST use [256-bit AES-GCM](https://csrc.nist.gov/publications/detail/sp/800-38d/final).
+This MUST be derived from the [Double Ratchet](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/deriveKey), and SHOULD be non-extractable where possible (e.g. via the [WebCrypto API](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/generateKey)).

+Each encrypted payload MUST include a unique (freshly generated) 12-byte [initialization vector](https://en.wikipedia.org/wiki/Initialization_vector).

 ## 2 Sequence